Introduction to Wearable Technology

 Preventive Healthcare and Continuous Monitoring

-Wearables are becoming powerful tools for preventive healthcare.
-They offer continuous monitoring of vital signs.
-This can help detect health issues early.
+Wearables are becoming powerful tools for health care.
+They offer non-stop monitoring of vital signs.
+This can help catch health issues early.
 Some advanced features include:

 - ECG monitoring for heart health